Updated for 2019: Liverpool’s Best Beer Gardens & Outdoor Spaces

 Catering for all your alcoholic needs, the drinks menu boasts an impressive collection of craft ales and signature cocktails.
 Aside from the booze, the BBQ area serves up delicious dishes for meat-eaters and veggie visitors.
 An ideal spot for chilled drinks or al-fresco dining.

-With a Mediterranean-style garden, Esteban brings a slightly continental feel to Lark Lane.
-Just a five-minute walk from Sefton Park, the stylish outdoor area has oodles of seating, a bar and kitchen serving up tasty tapas dishes to line your stomach as well as quench your thirst.
+With a Mediterranean-style garden, Nonno’s brings a slightly continental feel to Lark Lane.
+Just a five-minute walk from Sefton Park, the stylish outdoor area has oodles of seating, a bar and kitchen serving up amazing pizzas to line your stomach as well as quench your thirst.

 If you happen to be in the commercial district on a sunny day, get yourself down to HUS.
 From the creative minds behind The Baltic Social, HUS is a Scandinavian inspired hangout open from breakfast through til late seven days a week.